 It’s a good idea to make sure the intranet project team and executive sponsors are comfortable with all of the options you’re putting out there.
 This ensures everyone is ready to embrace whichever option employees choose.

-10: Inventory content on existing intranet.
+10: Take an inventory of content on existing intranet

-11: Run online card sorting.
+11: Run online card sorting

 Card sorting is a standard and common process for involving employees in developing an intranet information architecture (or site navigation) in a meaningful way.
 It’s a structured approach for gathering employee input on how to organize the information on your intranet, whether online or face-to-face.
 Card sorting can be an opportunity to involve a very large group of employees in a substantive way.
 You can read about Intranet Manager, Luke Mepham, and how he involved 1,200 global employees in card sorting exercise for an intranet redesign project.

 If you’re new to card sorting you can learn the basics in our article, How-to guide for intranet card sorting to help you run this type of activity within your organization.

 Task testing is another standard tool in the User Experience Designer’s toolbox and can follow a card sorting effort.
 While card sorting helps you understand how employees group content in their minds, task testing lets you test how well a draft intranet navigation helps employees complete actual daily work tasks.
 We like to use Treejack for online task testing.
 This can allow you to engage large numbers of users, including those in remote locations.